Parliament of the World's Religions

 There have been several meetings referred to as a Parliament of the World's Religions, the first being the World's Parliament of Religions of 1893, which was an attempt to create a global dialogue of faiths.
-The event was celebrated by another conference on its centenary in 1993.
-This led to a new series of conferences under the official title Parliament of the World's Religions with the same goal of trying to create a global dialogue of faiths.
+The original event was celebrated by another conference on its centenary in 1993.
+That led to a new series of conferences under the official title Parliament of the World's Religions, with the same objective of creating a global dialogue of faiths.

 Organization

 The Parliament of the World's Religions was incorporated in 1989 to organize the centennial conference of the first Parliament.
 The Parliament is headquartered in Chicago, led by a board of trustees elected from various faiths.